Sumindar/WatsonVRandNodeRed/README.md

 ![](img/apikeyVR.png)

-12. Head back to Node-Red flow editor and paste it in the visual recognition node.
+12. Go back to Node-Red flow editor and paste it in the visual recognition node.
 Click on ``Done`` which closes the node properties.

 ![](img/nrcopyapivr.png)

-13. On the right corner of the screen, click on ``Deploy``
+13. On the right corner of the screen, click on ``Deploy``.

 ![](img/nrdeployflow.png)